BodiAugustus/ashley_defi/README.md

 #33.
 Created _web3Api with useMemo to add changes to web3Ap after its initial load.

 #34.
 Created isWeb3Loaded property in _web3Api.
 Passed web3 props into Hero.jsx.
 Set up connect wallet button to open metamask on click.
 Conditionally rendered connect button depending on if web3provider is loaded/web3 present or not.

+#35.
+Created button folder inside of common folder.
+Created Button.jsx.
+Created Button component.
+C&p buttons from Hero into Button.jsx.
+Set up Button component and replaced old buttons with it.
+Edited isWeb3Loaded property from _web3Api.
+Added double ternary to Hero to add more conditional rendering to the connect button.